Lektonic/code-pit/README.md

-# Pit

-## The Code Pit
+# Code Pit

-A simple code versioning tool based off of Git plumbing.
+A simple code versioning tool based off of Git plumbing mixed with a SQLite backend.

 ## How it works